erikporse/artes/README.md

 Learn more about LA water management at the [The LA Water Hub](http://waterhub.ucla.edu) <br>
 Github site: https://erikporse.github.io/artes/<br><br>

-_The history of the growth and development of Los Angeles... reveals its conscious use of water as a tool to build the “great metropolis of the Pacific”_ -- Vincent Ostrom, 1962

 ### Cast and Crew
 **Principal Architect:** Erik Porse <br>
 **Principal Investigator:** Stephanie Pincetl <br>
 **Contributors and Collaborators**: <br>
 Katie Mika, Mark Gold, Madelyn Glickfeld, and Kartiki Naik at UCLA <br>
 Terri Hogue and Kimberly Manago at the [Hogue Hydrology Group](http://inside.mines.edu/THOGUE-home), Colorado School of Mines <br>
-Diane Pataki and Liza Litvak at the [Urban Ecology Lab](http://bioweb.biology.utah.edu/pataki/), University of Utah
+Diane Pataki and Liza Litvak at the [Urban Ecology Lab](http://bioweb.biology.utah.edu/pataki/), University of Utah<br>

 ### What's Here
-The repository contains source code, model data, and a descriptive manual of the model. <br>
+The repository contains source code, model data, and a descriptive manual of the model.

 **Manual**<br>
 Documentation on model operations, development, and workflow.